AlexSkrypnyk/git-hooks/README.md

 ----------
 Allows to reject incorrectly formatted commit messages.

-Shipped with self testing functionality to ease custom rules development.
+Shipped with self testing functionality to ease custom rule development.

-Possible commits formats:
+Possible commit formats:
-* [PRJ-123] Verb in past ending with a dot at the end.
+* [PRJ-123] Verb in the past tense ending with a dot at the end.
-* [PRJ, PRJ-123] Verb in past ending with a dot at the end.
+* [PRJ, PRJ-123] Verb in the past tense ending with a dot at the end.
-* [PRJ-321, PRJ-123] Verb in past ending with a dot at the end.
+* [PRJ-321, PRJ-123] Verb in the past tense ending with a dot at the end.
-* [PRJ] Verb in past ending with a dot at the end.
+* [PRJ] Verb in the past tense ending with a dot at the end.
-* Verb in past ending with a dot at the end.
+* Verb in the past tense ending with a dot at the end.
-* Verb in past ending with a dot at the end.
-Another sentence with dot.
+* Verb in the past tense ending with a dot at the end.
+Another sentence with a dot.